In short: I still recommend using the geometric mean of odds as the default aggregation method, but I give my best guess on exceptions to this rule.

 - When the data includes poorly calibrated outliers, if it's possible exclude them and take the geometric mean.
 If not, we should use a pooling method resistant to outliers.
 The median is one such popular aggregation method.

 - If there is a known bias in the community of predictors you are polling for predicting positive resolution of binary questions, you can consider correcting for this.
 One correction that worked on metaculus data is taking the geometric mean of the probabilities (this pulls the aggregate towards zero compared to the geometric mean of odds).
 Better corrections are likely to exist.
+[EDIT: I rerun the test recently and the geo mean of probabilities does no longer outcompete the geo mean of odds.
+Consequently, I no longer endorse using the geometric mean of probabilities]

 - Lastly, it seems that empirically the weighting you use for the predictions matters much more than the aggregation method.
 I do not have yet great recommendations on how to do weighting, but it seems that weighting by recency of the prediction and by track record of the predictor works well at least in some cases.